 OVERVIEW: The Fledgling Fund is a private foundation that supports films and stories that can "drive social change."
 It funds innovative media projects that address social ills in climate change, health care, justice reforms, human rights, and other issues.

-IP TAKE: The Fledgling Fund is ideal for smaller, non-theatrical documentary projects that take on very specific social issues, with the goal of producing tangible, productive results.
+IP TAKE: The Fledgling Fund is ideal for smaller, non-theatrical documentary projects that take on very specific social issues and seek to produce tangible, productive results.

-Most all of The Fledgling Fund's film and "creative media" grants are made to support outreach and audience engagement based around a specific social issue.
+Most all of The Fledgling Fund's film and "creative media" grants support outreach and audience engagement based around a specific social issue.
 The criteria for these grants include the strength of the overall film, the stage and progress of the project, the needs of the specific movement surrounding the issue, the strength of the proposal, and the fit of the subject matter within the Fledgling Fund's priority issue areas.

-The Fledgling Fund offers a list of "case studies" on their website which gives insightful accounts of various past funded projects and the steps each took to answer questions like "What were the goals?" and "What was achieved?"
+The Fledgling Fund offers a list of "case studies" on their website which gives insightful accounts of various past projects and the steps each took to answer questions like "What were the goals?" and "What was achieved?"